Xim1994/AlarmaEdenly/README.md

 ## Power Consumption Optimization

-To achieve a minimum battery life of one month between charges, consider the following optimizations:
+To achieve a minimum battery life of one month between charges, we have implemented a script power_optimization.sh to optimize power consumption:

-- **Disable Unnecessary Components**: Turn off HDMI, onboard LEDs, and unused USB peripherals to reduce power consumption.
+- **Disable Unnecessary Components**: Turns off HDMI, Bluetooth, onboard LEDs, and unused USB peripherals to reduce power consumption.

-- **CPU Core Management**: Limit the number of active CPU cores if full processing power is not required.
+- **CPU Core Management**: Limit the number of active CPU cores to one if full processing power is not required.
 This can significantly reduce energy usage.
+Also, reducing the CPU's clock speed decreases power usage, which is beneficial for applications that don't require maximum processing power.

-- **Sleep Modes**: Implement sleep modes during periods of inactivity to conserve battery life.
+- **Sleep Modes**: Introducing sleep modes in the python code during periods of inactivity to substantially lower energy consumption.

 For detailed guidance on power optimization techniques, refer to [Optimizing Raspberry Pi Power Consumption](https://blues.com/blog/tips-tricks-optimizing-raspberry-pi-power/).